Students following the study plan below will complete the Manufacturing Operations Management associate degree in the number of semesters shown.

 10-101-184 BUSINESS FINANCE/BUDGETING ...fiscal and monetary aspects of business.
 Each learner will demonstrate application of business types, cycles, forecasting, budgeting, expense control, and financial statement interpretation relevant to the supervisor as a non-accountant.
 (Prerequisite: 10-804-123, Math w/ Business Apps)

-10-182-110 LEAN OPERATIONS MANAGEMENT ...lean operating concepts, total quality management, Six Sigma methodologies, continuous improvement tools/techniques, process mapping, 5S principles, statistical process control/pull signals, cellular manufacturing, mixed-model production, human resource development.
+10-182-110 LEAN OPERATIONS MANAGEMENT ...lean operating concepts: JIT-just in time; continuous improvement tools, quality control techniques, statistical process control/pull signals, cellular manufacturing, mixed-model production, organizational development, ROI, cost benefit analysis, incorporating lean strategies.

 10-196-134 LEGAL ISSUES-SUPERVISORS ...legal practices of recruiting, interviewing, hiring, selection, evaluation/promotion, employee discipline, firing, EEOC and nondiscrimination, employee privacy, workplace harassment, FMLA, ADA and unions.